jelaniwilliams27/simple/djpg04test.md

 # Key Research Fields
 This section contains ten examples with APIs for different fields of research.
 Each example will contain a topic area, the data journalist's goal within that area, what the API searches for, and sample API code.
+The following areas will be highlighted in this section:

+- Government and Civic
+- Economy
+- Environment
+- Justice
+- Health
+- Transport
+- Social Media
+- Housing
+- Education

 ## Government and Civic Data